Iterates of Meromorphic Functions on Escaping Fatou Components: Introduction and Main Results

-The organization of this paper is the following.
-We will collect the preliminary results in Section 2 applied often to the proofs of theorems.
-We will prove Theorems 1-4 in Section 3 and Theorems 5-7 in Section 4.
+The organization of this paper is as follows.
+In Section 2, we collect some preliminary results that will be needed in the proofs of theorems.
+The proofs of Theorems \ref{thm1}-\ref{thm5} are given in Section 3.
 We will make further discussions or remarks after the proofs of theorems.